MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

        * You attended a top school or had a high GPA
        * You were very successful in your previous jobs
        * You bring experience in management/tech/startups
-* If the offer is lower than average, include comparison to the a/A average or to developer salaries in [city]
+* (If the offer is lower than average) Comparison to the a/A average or to developer salaries in [city]
-* If these requests are met, you would be delighted to join
+* If these requests are met, I would be delighted to join